Scrum

 Scrum prescribes for teams to break work into goals to be completed within time-boxed iterations, called sprints.
 Each sprint is no longer than one month and commonly lasts two weeks.
 The scrum team assesses progress in time-boxed, stand-up meetings of up to 15 minutes, called daily scrums.
 At the end of the sprint, the team holds two further meetings: one sprint review to demonstrate the work for stakeholders and solicit feedback, and one internal sprint retrospective.
 A person in charge of a scrum team is typically called a scrum master.

 Scrum's approach to product development involves bringing decision-making authority to an operational level.
 Unlike a sequential approach to product development, scrum is an iterative and incremental framework for product development.
 Scrum allows for continuous feedback and flexibility, requiring teams to self-organize by encouraging physical co-location or close online collaboration, and mandating frequent communication among all team members.
-The flexible and semi-unplanned approach of scrum is based in part on the notion of requirements volatility, that stakeholders will change their requirements as the project evolves.
+The flexible approach of scrum is based in part on the notion of requirement volatility, that stakeholders will change their requirements as the project evolves.

 Source: YouTube